-MEMORANDUM
+REVISED MEMORANDUM

-TO: Chair Dennis Mulvihill, Vice-chair Charles F. Kurfess and Members of the Constitutional Revision and Updating Committee FROM: Steven C. Hollon, Executive Director Shari L. O'Neill, Counsel to the Commission Steven H. Steinglass, Senior Policy Advisor DATE: October 27, 2016 RE: Additional Considerations Related to the Draft Initiative and Referendum Sections of Article II
+TO: Chair Dennis Mulvihill, Vice-chair Charles F. Kurfess and Members of the Constitutional Revision and Updating Committee FROM: Steven C. Hollon, Executive Director Shari L. O'Neill, Counsel to the Commission Steven H. Steinglass, Senior Policy Advisor DATE: December 1, 2016 RE: Additional Considerations Related to the Draft Initiative and Referendum Sections of Article II

-To assist the committee in its consideration of the draft initiative and referendum sections in Article II as reviewed by the committee at its October 2016 meeting ("draft"), this memorandum provides background information and poses questions for committee discussion.
+To assist the committee in its consideration of the draft initiative and referendum sections in Article II as reviewed by the committee at its October and November 2016 meetings ("draft"), this revised memorandum provides background information and poses questions for committee discussion.
+Initially provided to the committee at the November 2016 meeting, the memorandum now is revised to remove discussion related to a proposal no longer under consideration that would have required citizen initiatives to be placed on the ballot in two consecutive elections.